 The Traditional Undergraduate Research Program (URP) provides opportunities for students to collaborate with a faculty member to do specific research projects during the academic year for a scholarship and for academic credit.
 The student writes and submits the proposal, which is reviewed by the faculty URP committee.
 It is essential to meet with the faculty member, who would mentor the project. to do specific research projects they are interested in for academic credit and a scholarship during the academic year.
 Students present their results in a talk at the Montana Academy of Sciences annual meeting in April.
 Many students also present their results at other conferences.

-The Undergraduate Research Committee is pleased to open the call for proposals for the Spring 2023 Session of the Research Assistant Mentorship Program (RAMP).
-This program is for freshman, sophomore, and junior-level researchers (less than 90 credits of completed coursework) that have not participated in formal URP funded research before.
-Ideally full-time faculty members will assemble teams of 3 researchers for spring semester research projects.
+The Undergraduate Research Committee is pleased to open the call for proposals for the Spring 2025 Session of the Research Assistant Mentorship Program (RAMP).
+This program is for freshman, sophomore, and junior-level researchers (less than 90 credits of completed coursework) that have not yet participated in formal URP funded research.
+Ideally, full-time faculty members will assemble teams of 3 undergraduate researchers for spring semester research projects.

-Proposals (3 pages max) should be drafted by faculty mentors and submitted to urp@mtech.edu no later than 12 p.m. (noon) on Wednesday December 7, 2022.
+Proposals (3 pages max) should be drafted by faculty mentors and submitted to urp@mtech.edu no later than 12 p.m. (noon) on the first monday of December.
 Full details for proposal submission, and the required cover page are attached.
 No late proposals will be accepted.

 Undergraduate students may also engage in public health internships under the auspices of URP.
 Proposals are submitted at the same time and in the same manner as for research projects.
 The review process, eligibility requirements, scholarship amounts, and stipends are the same as for undergraduate research projects.